"These boxes have given us hope again."

 All seven families I randomly approached – because they’d received Canadian shoe boxes in the past

-month – said the boxes have helped renew their hope after what has been a tragedy-filled year for Haiti.
+month – said the boxes have helped renew their hope after what has been a tragedy-filled year for Haiti.-The January 10, 2010 earthquake that killed at least 230,000 people and left 1.6 million homeless

 -Hurricane Tomas that caused extensive flooding and forced more people out of their homes